meacoding/techdegree-project-1/README.md

-# Basic Webpage - Techdegree FEWD Project 1
+# Basic Website - Techdegree FEWD Project 1

 A super basic website with HTML and CSS.